chrisman/behind-the-screen/README.md

 # Behind The Screen

-In what ways does DMing prepare you for/make you better at your job?
+> In what ways does DMing prepare you for/make you better at your job?

+This is a presentation about how playing D&D (and other <abbr title="tabletop role playing games">ttrpgs</abbr>) can make you better at your job.

 ## About

-Presentation framework: [reveal.js]
+The presentation framework is [reveal.js] because it is a framework that allows you to write slides in plain text/markdown, which makes it easy to check your work into version control and easy to collaborate with other people on creating slides/content.

 Content is plain markdown imported by index.html.
 To the very small degree that it is needed, custom css is written in /lib/css/custom.css.